MakeSchool-Tutorials/Core-Data-Tutorial/P03-Building-the-CoreData-Stack/content.md

 }
 ```

-Rebuild the project, and you should see that previous error has been removed!
+Rebuild the project, and make sure that previous error has been removed!

 # Working With the Context

-With your persistent container set up, _your app will now be able to interact with CoreData!_
+With the persistent container set up, _our app will now be able to interact with CoreData!_

-Most interactions with CoreData will occur through an instance of a subclass of `NSManagedObjectContext`, the portal through which your app will create new entities, save changes, and fetch from the store.
+Most interactions with CoreData will occur through an instance of a subclass of `NSManagedObjectContext`, the portal through which our app will create new entities, save changes, and fetch from the store.

-Your persistent container comes with a `NSManagedObjectContext` as one of its built-in properties.
+The persistent container comes with a `NSManagedObjectContext` as one of its built-in properties.
 This context property provides an environment — a type of temporary “scratchpad” — where CoreData objects can be created and managed entirely in memory.

 When asking the context to fetch data, the context will work with its **persistent store coordinator** to bring temporary copies of its object graph and entities into memory.

-However, until you tell the context to save any new changes, all persisted data remains the same.
+However, until we tell the context to save any new changes, all persisted data remains the same.

 ## The viewContext and Concurrency
 Each instance of `NSManagedObjectContext` is associated with a particular concurrency queue, and we must interact with a context on the queue that is associated with it.